wbamberg/idl-reference/docs/nsIHandlerService.md

 of other sources besides just the datastore.
 Use this only when you want
 to specifically get only the mapping available in the datastore.

-@param aFileExtension  the file extension

-@returns the MIME type, if any; otherwise returns an empty string ("").

 #### Parameters ####